kerns/commander-v/README.md

 <cite>— Final words of Commander V</cite>

-## 🐳💦 SPRING UPDATE: Version 2.0 of Commander V Arrives
+## 🐬💦 SPRING UPDATE: Version 2.0 of Commander V Sets Sail

 New features include:

 - **Folder Support** You can now select a folder and Commander V will concatenate all non-binary files within that folder.
-Even select multiple folders, or mix and match selection of files and folders 🤯 ...**all will be joined**
+Even select multiple folders, or mix and match selection of files and folders ..._all will be joined_
-- Option to wrap the output in a code block for better formatting
+- Trigger Commander V on the active / focused tab with `Shift + Cmd + V`
-- Now supports context menus on tabs, with `Shift + Cmd + V`to trigger Commander V on the active / focused tab
+- Option to wrap output in a code block for better formatting
-- Improved ASCII tree formatting, custom file separators, and more!
+- Improved ASCII tree formatting, custom file separators, and ...a little more

 ## Prologue